Vexed01/Vex-Cogs/CONTRIBUTING.md

 When you open a PR, they'll be some basic checks to make sure the style is consistent so other checks that nothing's broken.

-You do not need to set up pre-commit or similar locally for smaller PRs, as GitHub Actions will let you know if there's an issue with details in the logs.
+**You do not need to set up pre-commit or similar locally for smaller PRs**, as GitHub Actions will let you know if there's an issue with details in the logs.
 However, you may need to use black or isort.

 Pyright (or Pylance if you're using VS Code) is used for type checking.